Close ILTakeCare Suggestion

 Here’s a general idea of how depreciation affects your bike’s IDV:

-Age of bike
+Age of the bike

 Depreciation percentage